From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Cuzama cenotes

-There has been a debate on whether it’s ethical to go there because you can only access these cenotes on old caravans trailed by horses that appear not to be in very good condition.
+There has been a debate on whether it’s ethical to visit these cenotes, as access is only available via old caravans trailed by horses that appear to be in poor condition.

-And since there are so many cenotes in the area you really have a lot of options and skip this one visit until they fix the horse situation.
+And since there are so many cenotes in the area, you really have a lot of options and can skip this one visit until they fix the horse situation.

 Having said that, I am going to give you the information just because I went to check it out.